-Cutting out the holes in the console is undoubtedly the time consuming part of the installation.
+Cutting the holes in the console is undoubtedly the time-consuming part of the installation.
 Plan your layout carefully, take your time and don't rush it!
 How good a job you do of fitting the radio, switches and gauges etc will determine how well the finished installation looks.
-Importantly, always remember: Measure Twice - Cut Once.
+We can supply a plastic fasica panel if you mess it up!
+Always remember - Measure Twice - Cut Once.